Feriman22/portscan-protection/README.md

 ## Do not forget

-If you enjoy it, **please donate me via PayPal** and I can improve & fix bugs or develop another useful scripts!
+If you found it useful, **please donate me via PayPal** and I can improve & fix bugs or develop another useful scripts!
 [paypal.me/BajzaFerenc](https://www.paypal.me/BajzaFerenc)